 Like any movement that aims to combat the status quo, it’s an ongoing effort that needs to grow and be cultivated.
 The good news is that there are signs of progress as we outlined above.
 The more consumers demand that companies behave ethically, the more likely they are to be conscious in their business decisions by considering all their stakeholders.

-8 Ways You Can Be a Conscious Consumer
+How to Be a Conscious Consumer Yourself

 Regardless of the criticisms, there are many ways that you can be a conscious consumer and do your part in making the world a better place:

-- Buy fair trade fashion, coffee, handicrafts, fruit and more
+- Buy fair trade coffee, fashion, handicrafts, fruit and more

 - Buy products that are made with natural ingredients and materials, e.g. organic cotton bed sheets